Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Playful with some aggression

-Tiger barbs are also known as fin nippers, so if you decide to add some to your Serpae tetra’s aquarium, you’ll need to have a minimum of five, but eight would be ideal.
-This way, they have their own school and will be less likely to bother the Serpae.
+Tiger barbs are also known as fin nippers, so if you add some to your serpae tetra’s aquarium, you’ll need to have a minimum of five, but eight would be ideal.
+That way, they have their own school and will be less likely to bother the Serpae.

-Tiger barbs are prone to harassing other fish, but they don’t necessarily cause any real harm.
+Tiger barbs are prone to harassing other fish but don’t necessarily cause any real harm.
 They tend to be gold, green, red, or pale silver with black stripes, which is how they got their name.

 9. Kuhli Loaches (Pangio kuhlii)